 Some employment contract precedents just look unprofessional (e.g. no page numbers, missing definitions, corrupted formatting, different fonts, filled with typos).
 Others are unprofessional, containing unethical, unenforceable and even illegal provisions as well as basic drafting errors you (or your employee) could drive a truck through if there were a dispute.

 Now, no-one wants to spend money on expensive lawyers.
 But, at Speechies in Business, we think we can provide a better “base precedent” without costing an arm and a leg.
-So, with our affiliated law firm, Bodkin Wood Legal & Advisory, we’ve drafted this employment agreement template (in PDF and Word formats), specifically for use by Australian speech pathologists in private practice.
+So we’ve drafted this employment agreement template (in PDF and Word formats), specifically for use by Australian speech pathologists in private practice.

 We’ve designed the template to be consistent with: